-Air freight forwarding revenue for YTD 2020 was \$10.7 million, an increase of 11.3%, or approximately \$1.1 million, compared with YTD 2019.
+Air freight forwarding revenue for YTD 2020 was \$16.4 million, an increase of 13.7%, or approximately \$2.0 million, compared with YTD 2019.
 Approximately half of this revenue increase was attributed to contractual price increases (adjustments made to accessorial charges and rate agreements), including new surcharges implemented by our air carriers in connection with revised Transport Canada hours-of-service based pilot safety rules.
-The remaining revenue increase was attributable to an increase in air freight forwarding volume, driven by greater volume in June 2020 compared to June 2019, as wholesalers responded to adjustments by retail pharmacies to return to 90-day prescription fulfillment, which had previously been restricted to 30-days by several provincial governments in response to the COVID-19 pandemic.
+The remaining revenue increase was attributable to an increase in air freight forwarding volume, driven by greater volume in June 2020 and throughout Q3 2020 compared to the same periods in 2019, as wholesalers responded to adjustments by retail pharmacies to return to 90-day prescription fulfillment and customers expedited shipments in order to adjust to more normal levels of national demand when provincial governments allowed economies to re-open in response to declining COVID-19 cases.